KennethWangDotDev/responsive-typescale/README.md

 Type: `number`

-A single rhythm unit is equal to the line-height of the body text.
-(Body text refers to the modular scale level of 0).
+A single rhythm unit is equal to the line-height of the body text (modular scale level of 0).

 ### initTypescale().margin(direction, rhythmUnits)